circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Multiple Caches

-Instead of trying to increase the probability of a partial cache hit, you could lower the cost of a cache miss by splitting your build across multiple caches.
+Instead of trying to increase the probability of a partial cache hit, you could lower the cost of a cache miss by splitting your job across multiple caches.

 Specifying multiple `restore_cache` steps with different keys shrinks each cache, reducing the performance hit of a cache miss.